 - In the case of V-scoring, a 0-mil space needs to be kept between the PCB board edge and the traces with 300 mil on the opposite sides.

 However, there are some exceptions to the thumb rules above:

 - To ensure that de-panelization does not result in damaging the component, the border between the PCBs needs to include the overhang distance.

 - To add to the mechanical strength of the panel in case of a heavy component, additional material needs to be added between the boards.

 Another thumb rule to be followed is that the clearance between the metal and PCB board needs to be 5 mil in case of routing.
 In case of V-scoring, however, it needs to be as much as 20 mil.

-Also in case of using breakout tabs, it is the size and shape of the board that needs to determine how many break out tabs should be used.
+Also, in the case of using breakout tabs, it is the size and shape of the board that needs to determine how many breaks out tabs should be used.

-Once the assembly and testing is done, the next step is the reverse of panelization or what is known as depanelization.
+Once the assembly and testing are done, the next step is the reverse of panelization or depanelization.
 Depending on the panelization method chosen, depanelization or separating into different parts can be done in many ways.
 Some of these include: